-- Providers can be put in the middle when family/friends complain about the care they are receiving or want you to interpret what is going on. - Do not get involved in a patent's situation if you are not directly involved in their care, regardless of good intentions. - Refer patient complaints to the Customer Care Line, Patient Experience, Administrator on Call, or Medical Staff Services. - If the patient wants you to be involved in their case, s/he must tell the attending first and the attending can share with you what s/he deems appropriate for the scope of your involvement.
-Do not access the EMR let the attending do that. - Remember: You are only authorized to use the EMR to take care of YOUR patients.
+Providers can be put in the middle when family/friends complain about the care they are receiving or want you to interpret what is going on.

+- Do not get involved in a patent's situation if you are not directly involved in their care, regardless of good intentions. - Refer patient complaints to the Customer Care Line, Patient Experience, Administrator on Call, or Medical Staff Services. - If the patient wants you to be involved in their case, s/he must tell the attending first and the attending can share with you what s/he deems appropriate for the scope of your involvement.
+Do not access the EMR let the attending do that.

+Remember: You are only authorized to use the EMR to take care of YOUR patients.
 Do not use it for personal reasons.
-There are serious consequences for inappropriately access patient information, including loss of access rights and removal from the medical staff.
+There are serious consequences for inappropriately access patient information, including loss of access rights and medical staff disciplinary action.

-Save Yourself the Headache - Leave it at the Office
+Save Yourself the Headache - Leave It at the Office

-- Think twice before taking documents and patient information off-site - If you lose it or it's stolen, we may have to notify your patients, the government, and the media - If you have to take information off-site, remember: - Only take what you really need - Login remotely and view information through secured channels whenever possible - Never leave information, devices, or briefcases with patient information visible in your car or unattended - Ask yourself if that information were money, would you leave it lying around? - If devices or information is lost or stolen, notify IS Security (704-446-6161) immediately!
+- Think twice before taking documents and patient information off-site - If you lose it or it's stolen, we may have to notify your patients, the government, and the media - If you must take information off-site, remember: - Only take what you really need - Log in remotely and view information through secured channels whenever possible - Never leave information, devices, or briefcases with patient information visible in your car or unattended - Ask yourself if that information were money, would you leave it lying around?

+If devices or information is lost or stolen, notify the Atrium Health Service Center immediately!
+They are available 24/7 at 704-446-6161.